-Our approach was developed through deep community engagement, resulting in 10 recommendations that guide our work.
+Our approach was developed through deep community engagement, resulting in 10 recommendations that led to the formation of KCRHA and continue to guide our work.

 - Institute a system-wide theory of change

 - Consolidate response systems under one regional authority (the RHA)